antoniobrandaodesign/ab_boilerplate/README.md

     - JavaScript files are compiled WITH source maps
     - JavaScript files are readable, NOT compressed
     - CSS files are readable, NOT compressed
-    - (SOON) CSS files are compiled WITH source maps
+    - CSS files are compiled WITH source maps
     - HTML files are readable, NOT compressed